dugoh/386bsd0.x/README.md

 ### W.I.P.

 An ongoing attempt to create a disk image running https://github.com/386bsd/386bsd/tree/0.1 in an emulator.
 The results are pushed to https://dugoh.github.io/386bsd0.x/.
+The build log is at https://travis-ci.org/dugoh/386bsd0.x.
+That isn't always readable due to the ANSI codes, so there is a link in there at the bottom to an aciinema asciicast of it, for example https://asciinema.org/a/c6qmJ85fHjuWQtWHewZnS0W1f.

 ### Some self imposed and boundaries, goals and liberties: